Restoring Three Mile Creek via a Comprehensive Watershed Management Plan

-A comprehensive watershed management plan has been developed to help guide the restoration of Three Mile Creek, an urban watershed located near Mobile, Alabama.
+A comprehensive watershed management plan was developed to help guide the restoration of Three Mile Creek, an urban watershed located near Mobile, Alabama.
 Three Mile Creek suffers significant non-point source pollution and sedimentation issues, and is also vulnerable to climate change impacts, including sea level rise and increasing storm surge.
-The Mobile Bay National Estuarine Program hired Dewberry, an environmental contracting firm, to develop a comprehensive watershed plan that addresses pollution issues and enhances the resilience of natural and built communities associated with the creek.
+The Mobile Bay National Estuarine Program hired Dewberry, an environmental contracting firm, to develop a comprehensive watershed plan that addresses pollution issues and enhances the resilience of natural habitats and communities located in the watershed.

 Three Mile Creek is a 14-mile, tidally influenced urban stream that flows through the city of Mobile, Alabama.
 Three Mile Creek drains a fairly large urban area, and like many watersheds in coastal Mississippi and Alabama, has significant water quality issues related to non-point source pollution (trash, sewage pathogens, fertilizer/nutrients) and sedimentation, problems that are exacerbated by stormwater runoff and flood episodes.
 Due to its tidal influence, Three Mile Creek and adjacent natural and human communities are also vulnerable to saltwater intrusion, inundation, and changes in freshwater availability as a result of sea level rise and increasing storm surge and storm intensity.
 These issues have historically contributed to Three Mile Creek being viewed as a city liability rather than an asset.